PeterAltmann/eDX/LFS173x/README.md

 As a controller developer you should be aware of when AIP version changes are coming and their potential impact on your controllers.
 That means that you need to be plugged into the [Aries Working Group](https://wiki.hyperledger.org/display/ARIES/Aries+Working+Group), as that is the group that defines when new versions of AIPs will be introduced.
 You also have to be aware of what’s happening with the Aries framework you are using.
 Chances are, there are community meetings and regular updates for that.

-## Executing AIP 2.0 Protcols with JSON-LD
+## Lab: Executing AIP 2.0 Protcols with JSON-LD

 Remember when we said there is only one lab in this chapter?
 Well, technically, we were telling the truth...
 This lab is going to be (almost) identical to the one you just finished, but this time we’re going to use AIP 2.0 protocols.
 We’ll still be doing the connection, but using the Out of Band and DID Exchange protocols.
 We’ll still be issuing a verifiable credential, but we’ll be using the Issue Credential V2.0 protocol.
 Also, when we issue those credentials, we’ll be using W3C Standard JSON-LD verifiable credentials using the BBS+ signatures.
 So, the same lab, but completely different!